xamarin/SignaturePad/component/Details.md

-`SignaturePad` makes capturing, saving, exporting, and displaying signatures extremely simple.
+Signature Pad makes capturing, saving, exporting, and displaying signatures extremely simple.

-Adding a `SignaturePad` to your iOS app:
+Adding a `SignaturePadView` to your iOS app:

 ```csharp
 using SignaturePad;